Lampshade

 A lampshade is a fixture that envelops the light bulb to redirect the light it emits.
-The shade is often affixed onto a light fixture to reduce the intensity of the light to observers, shield the light from a harsh environment, or for decoration by altering the color or creating shadows.
+The shade is often affixed onto a light fixture to reduce the intensity of the light, shield the bulb from a harsh environment, or for décor by altering the color.

-Lampshades can be made out of a large variety of materials like paper, glass, fabric, stone, or any translucent material.
+Lampshades can be made out of a large variety of translucent materials such as paper, glass, fabric, and even stone.
 Often conical or cylindrical in shape, lampshades can be found on floor, desk, tabletop, or suspended lamps.
 The term can also apply to the glass or other materials hung around many designs of ceiling lamp.
 Some lamp shades are also lined with a hard-backed opaque lining, often white or gold, to reflect as much light as possible through the top and bottom of the shade while blocking light from emitting through the walls of the shade itself.
-In other cases, the shade material is deliberately decorative so that upon illumination it may emphasize a display of color and light emitting through the shade surface itself.
+In other cases, the shade material is deliberately decorative so that upon illumination it may emphasize a display of color and light emitting through the shade itself.